-Today, we explored one facet of what it means to be a leader in Alaska, and asked ourselves and each other: In times of rapid change, what guides us?
+Today, we explored one facet of what it means to be a leader in Alaska, and asked ourselves and each other: Do we ever live up to our own expectations?
 This is just the beginning of the conversation, and I hope you all leave here today with a desire to continue thinking, reflecting and sharing on these themes.

-- Sit in silence for one minute to allow people time to reflect. - Go around the circle one more time, with each person sharing one question that they would ask a future generation. - Once everyone has shared, take a moment to give thanks: - Thank you first and foremost to Jacob for sharing his story with us and to Marla Williams for directing this beautiful film. - Thank you to our sponsors, the Alaska Humanities Forum and Rasmuson Foundation. - And thank you to all of you, who came to this conversation today, who listened generously, and who shared your stories.
+- Sit in silence for one minute to allow people time to reflect. - Go around the circle one more time, with each person sharing one idea or feeling they will be taking with them from this conversation. - Once everyone has shared, take a moment to give thanks: - Thank you first and foremost to Bill for sharing his story with us and to Marla Williams for directing this beautiful film. - Thank you to our sponsors, the Alaska Humanities Forum and Rasmuson Foundation. - And thank you to all of you, who came to this conversation today, who listened generously, and who shared your stories.
 When you make time for events like these, you make time for your community.
 Thank you. - Ask everyone to please fill out a quick survey before they leave.
 Their feedback is critical for improving future conversations and for ensuring continued support for community gatherings like this one.
 If nothing else, please answer the "zip code" question on the form, as submitting at least that piece is a requirement of the stipend.